 Safe pet tips from Animal Services.

-* Pets need access to plenty of water, shade, and air circulation to stay cool.
+* Ensure your pet has access to plenty of fresh water, shade, and air circulation to stay cool

 * Safeguard your pet from picnic foods, pool chemicals, coolants, and lawn products (e.g., fertilizers, insecticides, and herbicides)

 * Shelter your pet from Fourth of July fireworks by bringing your pet indoors and playing the radio or television to buffer the sounds

 * Keep your dog on a leash when away from home